Kipling, Saskatchewan

 Kipling is a town in southeast Saskatchewan, Canada.
 In provincial politics, Kipling is in the constituency of Moosomin.
-The town was named after the English author Rudyard Kipling.
+The town was named after the English author Rudyard Kipling who passed through the town on 4 October 1907.
+Kipling is accessed from Highway 48.

 History

-Kipling sites which can be classed as 'heritage properties' include the former CN station, built in 1908–09, and the Kingsley rural municipality office, built in 1919.
+Kipling sites classed as "heritage properties" include the former CN station, built in 1908–09, and the Kingsley rural municipality office, built in 1919.
 In addition, a major and highly interesting group of pioneer-era buildings can be viewed on the spacious sites belonging to the Kipling and District Historical Society Museum.
 The Kipling and District Museum (1903–59) is a Municipal Heritage Property on the Canadian Register of Historic Places.

-In 2007, Canadian blogger Kyle MacDonald successfully parlayed one red paperclip via a series of trades into a house in Kipling.
-The town commemorates the story with the Guinness World Record certified World's Largest Paper Clip, 15 feet tall and weighing 3043 pounds.
+In 2006, Canadian blogger Kyle MacDonald successfully parlayed one red paperclip via a series of trades into a house in Kipling.
+The town commemorates the story with the Guinness World Record certified World's Largest Paper Clip, 15 feet tall and weighing 3,043 pounds.